ItiKvnAlf/O-CELLOT/README.md

 ## Step 2

-For purposes of this project, the new folders (Vouchers, Bills, Inventory and Prices) must be at the root, at the same level as the O'CELLOT folder.
+For purposes of this project, the new folders (Vouchers, Bills, Inventory and Prices) must be at the root (same level as the O'CELLOT folder).
 For example, if you have the O'CELLOT folder in this route:

 - C:\Users\User\O-CELLOT (or your default route once you clone this repository into your system)

-- The Data folder must be in the C:\Users\User\ route (ex.
+The data folder must be in the 'C:\Users\User\' route (ex.
 C:\Users\User\folder_name)

 *Notice that you must put this data folder name in the .env file.
 This will be explained in Step 4.*